PrezDoge/Plant_Water/BLUETOOTH_POPUP_GUIDE.md

 ## 🎯 Overview

-This system uses the Nordic nRF52840's Bluetooth capabilities to create **native phone popups and notifications** for plant system configuration - **no app installation required!**
+This system uses the SparkFun Pro nRF52840 Mini's Bluetooth capabilities to create **native phone popups and notifications** for plant system configuration - **no app installation required!**

 ## 📱 How It Works